How Does Light Affect Seed Germination Success Rate?

-Germination usually takes place when seeds are sown underground, so the light wouldn’t really affect them much.
+Germination usually takes place when seeds are sown underground, so the light wouldn’t affect them much.

 However, since light does not reach the plant seed, what matters is warmth and moisture around the seed.

-So, When the plant seed sense that there is enough water to sprout, while the temperature is right, it will germinate.
+So, when the plant seed senses that there is enough water to sprout while the temperature is right, it will germinate.

 If they do not germinate, they will stay dormant until environmental conditions are suitable.

-Nevertheless, some seeds require a period of cool or cold weather while some only need their seed coat to be weakened, etc.
+Nevertheless, some seeds require a period of cool or cold weather, while others only need their seed coat to be weakened, etc.

-However, in general, the lighting and germination, light is not a major player in seed germination. it Plays a better role when the seed sprouts upwards.
+However, in general, lighting and germination are not major players in seed germination.
+It plays a better role when the seed sprouts upward.

 But if the lighting is used for heat, for example, in a greenhouse nursery, then heat from the light will play a major role in seed germination.

-Some plant seeds need light treatment to assist them with germination, while some can cope with just a brief exposure to light than being in the dark.
+Some plant seeds need light treatment to assist them with germination, while others can cope with just a brief exposure to light rather than being in the dark.

-Other plant seeds do not germinate well if exposed to light, others don’t mind either way.
-So, it depends upon which species of plant you are considering to germinate.
+Other plant seeds do not germinate well if exposed to light; others don’t mind either way.
+So, it depends on which species of plant you are considering germinating.

-While most seeds can germinate in a container of water in which the Sunlight is able to reach the seed.
+While most seeds can germinate in a container of water in which sunlight is able to reach the seed,.

 Sunlight is not a requirement for seed germination.
 On the other hand, sunlight might hurt a seed’s ability to germinate by making the seed’s environment too warm for growth.